navo163/Vivarta/README.md

 # Vivarta

-In this app, We have included 6 handpicked historical places and monuments of national importance of our choice in this app.
+In this app, we have included 6 handpicked historical places and monuments of national importance of our choice.

 Upon clicking on the name of any one of the given six, the app will display a very brief history of and a few lines about the place/monument along with images of the same.